slowteetoe/dashbutton/README.md

 4. Save this MAC address, it's how your Dash button will be identified.

+Compiling for the Edison
+---
+This was a bit of a pain, at least on a Mac.
+See <a href="http://dequeue.blogspot.com/2015/09/compiling-go-app-that-uses-cgo-to-run.html" target="_blank">this blog post</a> for details, if you want.
+Otherwise, you just need something like:

+  GOARCH=386 CGO_ENABLED=1 go build --ldflags '-extldflags "-static"' listen.go

 Usage
 ---
 0. Implement whatever you want the button presses to do (there are empty functions in listen.go that handle the button presses)